prnshv/srsRANBench/Benchmark/readme.md

 ## Overview

-The `Benchmark` folder contains a set of JSON files designed to evaluate the performance of Large Language Models (LLMs) on Open Radio Access Networks (O-RAN) related tasks.
-The files are divided into three difficulty levels: Easy, Medium, and Difficult.
+The `Benchmark` folder contains **srsRANBench.json**, a JSON file tailored for assessing the performance of Large Language Models (LLMs) in code understanding and generation within the srsRAN project.

-## Files Description

-- **fin_E.json**: Contains multiple-choice questions categorized as "Easy".
-These questions focus on basic concepts and known facts about O-RAN.
-- **fin_M.json**: Contains multiple-choice questions categorized as "Intermediate".
-These questions require comprehension and application of concepts or involve moderate calculations or reasoning.
-- **fin_D.json**: Contains multiple-choice questions categorized as "Difficult".
-These questions demand a deep understanding of O-RAN standards or the ability to synthesize multiple pieces of information.

 ## File Structure

-Each JSON file follows a consistent structure to facilitate ease of use.
-The JSON files are lists of questions, where each question is represented as a list:
+The JSON contains a list of questions, where each question is represented as a list:

 ```json
 [